sp-hash/TeamBlackMiner/HOW-TO.md

 ```bat
 Set ETH_WALLET=<your_ethereum_wallet>
 ```
+If you do not allready have a wallet for Ethereum, Ethereum Classic or Zilliqa, then find a good crypto exchange where you can create one.
+They need to be trusted to handle your money and you have to be careful to store your login information, your wallet and other information like 2-factor-authentication codes safely.

+We can recommend https://www.binance.com/ or https://trustwallet.com/.

+They should get you started.

 ## How to run
 After you have edited the provided run script you can run it by dobble click in Windows 10 or